 But it all takes extra time to validate the results of a technology still in its infancy.

-Provided the act of “AI production + human validation and fine-tuning” helps us achieve faster results than human input alone, it’s still an extra process we rely on with no clear timeline for when it will phase itself out.
+Provided the act of “AI production + human validation and fine-tuning” helps us achieve faster or more profitable results than human input alone, it’s still an added step of the process with no clear timeline for when it will phase itself out.

 AI clearly expands what individuals and small teams can accomplish, but the K-shaped economy shows how it also accelerates inequality and the fear of forced retirement.